infinispan/infinispan-spark/README.md

 ------------- | -------------|----------
 setServerList(String) | List of servers | localhost:11222 |
+setCacheName(String) | The name of the Infinispan cache to be used in the computations | default cache | setAutoCreateCacheFromConfig(String) | Creates the cache with the supplied configuration in case it does not exist.
+The configuration is in XML format and follows the [Infinispan Embedded Schema](http://infinispan.org/schemas/infinispan-config-9.2.xsd) |
+setAutoCreateCacheFromTemplate(String) | Creates the cache with a pre-existent [configuration template](http://infinispan.org/docs/stable/user_guide/user_guide.html#cache_configuration_templates) in case it does not exist.
+This setting is ignored if setAutoCreateCacheFromConfig() was previously called  |
-setCacheName(String) | The name of the Infinispan cache to be used in the computations | default cache | setReadBatchSize(Integer)  | Batch size (number of entries) when reading from the cache | 10000 | setWriteBatchSize(Integer) | Batch size (number of entries) when writing to the cache | 500 setPartitions(Integer) | Number of partitions created per Infinispan server when processing data | 2
+setReadBatchSize(Integer)  | Batch size (number of entries) when reading from the cache | 10000 |
+setWriteBatchSize(Integer) | Batch size (number of entries) when writing to the cache | 500 setPartitions(Integer) | Number of partitions created per Infinispan server when processing data | 2